Ticket inspection and fines

 • gender

-• in the case of a minor: surname, first name, parents’ address, date of birth of guardian or persons responsible for the minor
+• in the case of a minor: last name, first name, contact details, address, and date of birth of the guardian or persons responsible for the minor

 • previous violations

-• season ticket details (including from other transport operators)
+• subscription details (including from other transit companies)

-• account number (payment of the fine due)
+• account number (payment of the fine amount due)

-This data is necessary to verify your identity and process the fine.
-This is also described in De Lijn’s General Conditions of Travel.
+This information is necessary to verify your identity and process the case.
+This is also described in De Lijn’s General Terms and Conditions of Travel.

 Where the data comes from

-We collect this data by requesting your identity card and verifying and/or supplementing it with data from the national population register.
-If the fine is for a traffic violation, we are able to find out your identity from the Vehicle Registration Service (DIV).
+We collect this information by requesting proof of identity and verify and/or supplement it with data from the national registry.
+In the case of a traffic violation, we may retrieve your identity from the Vehicle Registration Service (DIV).

 Data transfers